Washington DC Video Production in 2026

 Section 508 Accessibility

 Any video that touches a federal agency, or that a federal contractor publishes for public consumption, is likely subject to Section 508 accessibility requirements.
-In practice this means accurate synchronized captions, and often audio description for content where meaning is conveyed visually.
+In practice this means accurate synchronized captions and, for content where visuals carry meaning the audio does not, audio description.
+The Section 508 guidance on synchronized media is explicit on both, and GSA now publishes an annual governmentwide Section 508 assessment that scores agencies on exactly this kind of compliance, which is why agency communications teams have gotten noticeably less relaxed about it.
 This is not a nice-to-have.
 Non-compliance can trigger formal complaints and remediation orders.
 A capable partner bakes 508 compliance into the production pipeline from the storyboard stage rather than bolting captions on at the end.

 The table below summarizes the core accessibility deliverables DC clients commonly require.